-- Patagonia clothing is made to be durable, repairable and highly functionable.
+- Patagonia clothing is made to be durable, repairable and highly functional.
 They will even repair your old Patagonia kit so that it doesn't end up in landfill.

 - Many of the items made for runners are either made from 100% recycled content or a high percentage.
 Most of their clothing can be recycled - especially if you send it back to them.

-If you haven't already you should give Patagonia a try, you won't be dissapointed plus you'll be giving 1% For the Planet.
+If you haven't already you should give Patagonia a try, you won't be disappointed plus you'll be giving 1% For the Planet.